reddpy/Assign3_BlueSky/README.md

 total 3 late days throughout the semester.

 The bulk of material will be delivered via lecture, as such you won't get much out of the class if you skip lectures and won't be prepared for homeworks.
-We hope to zoom and record lectures in case you have to attend remotely due to illness or miss class due to interviews, illness, or the like.
-Or in case you want to review them later.
-Recordings will be available on Canvas.
+We will make slides available, but do not plan to record lectures.

 Participation scores will be based on contributing questions ahead of guest lectures, as well as contributing to in-class discussions.